collabdotcloud/docs.collab.cloud/docs/admin/admin-org.md

 | Manage IP Restrictions                  | `[X]`              |               | `[X]`           |               |
 | Add Organisation Extensions             | `[X]`\*            |               | `[X]`           |               |

-> \* Adding Organisation Extensions, or migrating Extensions from IBM Connections Cloud will need to be performed in consultation with ThreeThirds development, and may incur professional services fees. <br />
+> \* Adding Organisation Extensions, or migrating Extensions from IBM Connections Cloud will need to be performed in consultation with ThreeThirds development, and may incur professional services fees.
-> Organizaton Administrators can add custom Extensions via the Applications Register at `https://yourtenantname.collab.cloud/appreg`  <br />
+> Organizaton Administrators can add custom Extensions via the Applications Register at `https://yourtenantname.collab.cloud/appreg`
 > \** New mail users are handled by support request (Mail Cloud customers) or by registration in your on-premise Domino Directory (Hybrid Customers).
 See [User Management](https://docs.collab.cloud/admin/manage-users/) for more info.